yuliangguo/coursera-deep-learning-specialization/C2 - Improving Deep Neural Networks Hyperparameter tuning, Regularization and Optimization/Notes/Readme.md

   - The new term `(1 - (learning_rate*lambda)/m) * w[l]`  causes the **weight to decay** in proportion to its size.

+  - (New) Why normalize by m?
+As the number of samples increase, this reduce the importance of the regularization term.
+This is expected because regularization will be less demanding when there is sufficient data, while regularization is at a cost of adding bias.

 ### Why regularization reduces overfitting?